tawanaj/tawanaj.github.io/_posts/2024-08-23-silence-how-I-love-thee.markdown

 </div>
 <br>

-We're like headphones, where life is the constant playlist playing through the speakers.
+Life is like the constant playlist playing through the speakers.
 And the sound is at the hightest volume.
 Every beat and tune, all affecting us.

 Silence is not normalized enough.
 Sitting with just the quiet of your own self, no phone, no selfies documenting the sitting, is not something we prioritize.
 It goes against the grain of what we know.
 Why is that?